SebiSebi/PM_project_F8_car/README.md

 Build and run usage
 -------------------

-In order to program a uC (car or RC) you have to follow this steps:
+In order to program the uC (car or RC) you have to follow this steps:
 1. Run **make** in the directory car or remote;
 2. Run **burn_car.sh** or **burn_remote.sh** from the root directory.